jacobmischka/index2/README.md

 3. Recursively search for all filename matches specified by `search` search parameter with an optional starting path parameter (Route: `/?search={search}[&path={path}]`)

 Responses for items 2 and 3 should validate against included `schema.json` JSON schema.

+## ⚠ **WARNING** ⚠

+It should be assumed that this is currently unsafe and metadata for any file on your system can be exposed.
+Please use discretion before deploying this on a server that contains any private or important files.